 HOW TO LAND A JOB AS A FLIGHT ATTENDANT!

 Landing a job as a Flight Attendant is so much harder than most people expect.
-The Flight Attendant recruitment process is one of the most challenging experiences I’ve ever encountered, because it’s so competitive!
-So here are more top tips to help you get hired!
+The Flight Attendant recruitment process is one of the most challenging experiences I’ve ever encountered, because it’s so competitive.
+So here are my top tips to help you get hired!

 People constantly ask me if I would consider changing airlines.
 But it’s not quite as simple as sending in an application, even if you have many years of previous flying experience!
-Each airline has a selection criteria for Flight Attendant recruitment that is very specific.
 And the large number of candidates vying for each position makes this a very coveted – and competitive – career path!

 Airlines value selfless people who are warm, friendly and genuinely interested in improving the customer experience.
 You must be committed to helping others and working as part of a team if you wish to pursue a professional career in aviation.

-Most importantly, if you make it through to the group assessment day, remember that you are being watched from the moment you walk into the room!
+Most importantly, research the airline’s history, think about why you would like to join their team.Then, if you make it through to the group assessment day, remember that you are being watched from the moment you walk into the room and this your best chance to make a good impression!

 Didn’t land your DREAM JOB?
 Here are some TIPS on how to handle the heartbreak of REJECTION IN RECRUITMENT!

 So you saw your dream job advertised.
-You prepared an amazing application and submitted it to the recruitment manager.
+You prepared an amazing application and submitted it to the recruitment team.

 Then, you had all of your fingers (and toes) crossed.
-And you were quietly confident that you would be receiving a call to schedule an interview or an invitation to attend a recruitment assessment day!
+And you were quietly confident that you would make it through to the next round (which for Flight Attendant recruitment normally involves an online video interview or personality quiz) and then an invitation to attend a recruitment assessment day!
 Then, to your despair, the rejection email lands in your inbox.
-Or worse, you follow up and still don’t receive a response and are forever left wondering, What if…?
+Or worse still, your don’t receive a response at all and are forever left wondering, What if…?

 The heartbreak of not landing your dream job is devastating at first.
-You put your heart and soul on the line and wonder why on earth the recruitment manager couldn’t see that!
+You put your heart and soul on the line and wonder why on earth the recruitment team couldn’t see that!

 It’s happened to all of us at one point.
-And truth be told, you may have been perfect for the role.
+And truth be told, you may have been perfect for the role but that simply didn’t come across on the day.
 But, I firmly believe that everything happens for a reason!
 So perhaps fate just has a different path for you.
 And you’ll never know how exciting that journey may be until it unfolds.
 So, please, don’t despair.
-Take a moment to review your recruitment application and take note of areas where you could improve.
-Then, pick yourself up, get back into the hustle and trust that something amazing is just around the corner!
+Take a moment to review your recruitment application and interview skills and take note of areas where you could improve.
+Then, pick yourself up, get back out there and trust that something amazing is just around the corner!

 Tailor your recruitment application to each role you are applying for and don’t give up on your dream!